Skip to content

 runbooks watch <path-to-runbook> [flags]

-• <path-to-runbook> - Path to a runbook.mdx file
+• <path-to-runbook> - Path to a directory containing the runbook.mdx file, or to the file itself.

 • --disable-live-file-reload - Enable executable registry validation.
 Scripts will not reload from disk when they are updated; instead, you must re-run the runbooks command to apply script changes.
 This trades lower convenience for higher security.
 See Execution Security Model for details.